Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 Functional - In this lab you will upload images to Cloud Storage and use them to train a custom model to recognize different types of clouds (cumulus, cumulonimbus, etc.).
 Then try to classify new images based on what is learnt.

+**Requirements -**  The training images (The training images are publicly available in a Cloud Storage bucket.)
+Labelling.

 **Algo - Load >> Train >> Predict**

 Quite a big lab!! undestandable due to AutoML training